Home » Drawing Tutorials » Misc » How to Draw a Mannequin

 4. Sketch the stand.

-Extend two parallel lines downward from the torso and finish with a straight horizontal line at the bottom, creating the mannequin’s elongated stand support.how to draw a mannequin sketch
+Extend two parallel lines downward from the torso and finish with a straight horizontal line at the bottom, creating the mannequin’s elongated stand support.
+This line should be perfectly vertical and centered with respect to the torso.Sketch the stand

 6. Color your mannequin drawing.

-Use light brown to color the body of the mannequin, medium brown for the stand, and a slightly darker brown to outline the base, providing a simple, yet effective color distinction.how to draw a mannequin easy
+Use light brown to color the body of the mannequin, medium brown for the stand, and a slightly darker brown to outline the base, providing a simple, yet effective color distinction.
+You can add shadows around the torso’s curves to create a more three-dimensional effect and enhance the realism of the mannequin.Color your mannequin drawing

 Additional Content